MicrosoftDocs/win32/desktop-src/HyperV_v2/msvm-wifiendpoint.md

 ---
-Description: 'Represents the logical connection point for a network adapter.
-When the Wi-Fi endpoint is connected to a switch port, the network adapter connected to the Wi-Fi endpoint has network connectivity.' ms.assetid: '66ed1503-9c11-4a51-a3a5-21e5d7021197'
+Description: Represents the logical connection point for a network adapter.
+When the Wi-Fi endpoint is connected to a switch port, the network adapter connected to the Wi-Fi endpoint has network connectivity. ms.assetid: 66ed1503-9c11-4a51-a3a5-21e5d7021197
-title: 'Msvm\_WiFiEndpoint class'
+title: Msvm\_WiFiEndpoint class
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Msvm\_WiFiEndpoint class